UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 *DataCrate CATALOG.html* must be a static pre-compiled HTML file that will display without scripting.
 It MAY contain extra features enabled by Javascript.

-(TODO: will publish a sample implementation)

-## To generate an index HTML

-The `CATALOG.html` file SHOULD:
+The `CATALOG.html` and `index.html` files file SHOULD:

-*  Show the contents of `CATALOG.json` in a human readable form, showing each *Data Entity* and each *Context Entity* in HTML.
+*  Show the contents of each data entity in a human readable form, showing each *Data Entity* and each *Context Entity* in HTML.
 *  When a *Data Entities* and *Metadata Entities* is referenced by its ID:
     * If it has a [name] property, provide a link to its HTML version.
     * If it does not have a name (eg a [GeoCoordinates] location), show it embedded in the HTML for the entity.
-*  For keys that resolve in the `DataCrate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition).
+*  For keys that resolve in the `DataCrate JSON-LD Context` to a URI, indicate this (the simplest way is to link the key to its definition.
 *  For external URIs values provivde a link.

 An example implementation can be found in the [Calcyte] tool.
-This tool uses a table to show each entity but other implementations are possible.
-(NOTE: not all external links are working in Calcyte at the moment).

-TODO: Come up with a way of providing labels for external URIs.
+To create the web-content in a DataCrate:
+* Traverse the JSON-LD `@graph` by iterating over every entity in the *DataCrate-flattened JSON-LD*:
+  * Compile an index of items by ID we will call the `ID-index`.

+* Make a second pass of the JSON-LD to add JSON-LD @reverse properties and (TODO: )

+* Starting with the *Root Dataset*, create an HTML page at /CATALOG.html which has:
+   * A prominent DataCite citation in text format.
+   * For *Hosted DataCrates* a prominent link to a downloadable version of the dataset (in addition to the fact that there will be a [distribution] property)
+   * The properties of the entity.
+For example, using a two-column table showing the property in the left column and its values in the right column.
+      * Large lists of properties should be made accessible, for example by generating nested HTML `summary` elements.
+      * For properties that link to another
+   * For properties that reference an external URI, show the URI as a link.
+   * For each referenced entity which is found in the `ID-index` generate a sub page.

 ## Datacite citations

 In a *Bagged DataCrate*, if there is sufficient metadata in `CATALOG.json`, it SHOULD contain a DataCite citation, datacite.xml in the `/metadata` relative to the root of the bag, compliant with the [DataCite Schema v4.0].

 To generate DataCite.xml a DataCrate MUST have the following at the schema:Dataset level: